Vihaa-Shetty/CERTIFICATIONS/README.md

 - Specialized in Gen AI, certified by Google.
 - This certification marks an important step to understand how Generative AI can drive innovations, enhance decision-making, and create meaningful business impact.

+### 7. Microsoft Power BI
+- Specialized in Power BI, certified by Microsoft focusing (PL-300).
+- This certification marks an important step to understand how one can utilize dashboarding features to demonstrate and make important business decisions.

 ## Skills Highlighted
 - **Data Analysis Tools**: Excel, Power BI, Tableau.